-Enrolment applications must be finalised by 31st October 2023 and the training program offered by ABA is designed to support learners to finish within 12 months.
+Enrolment applications must be finalised by 30th September 2024 and the training program offered by ABA is designed to support learners to finish within 12 months.

-The course will expire on 30th June 2026.
-Following this there will be a 12 month teachout period for the course.
+The 10960NAT Diploma in Breastfeeding Management course will expire on 30th June 2026.
+Following this there will be a 12 month teach-out period for the course.
 This means all units for the course/s must be completed by 30th June 2027 to be awarded the current qualification.